What Is Catastrophic Health Insurance?

-- 3 primary care visits per year before you’ve met your deductible
+- Three primary care visits per year before you’ve met your deductible

-The availability of catastrophic health insurance plans vary by insurance company and by state.
+The availability of catastrophic health insurance plans varies by insurance company and by state.

 Who Needs Catastrophic Health Insurance?

 A catastrophic health insurance plan is ideal for individuals who cannot afford a traditional health insurance plan but are looking for health coverage for emergency medical situations.
 This type of coverage is also known as major medical insurance.
-If you do not go to the doctor on a regular basis, need a lower cost health insurance plan, or are not concerned about paying out-of-pocket for minor health expenses; then a catastrophic health insurance plan may be right for you.
+If you do not go to the doctor regularly, need a lower cost health insurance plan, or are not concerned about paying out-of-pocket for minor health expenses; then a catastrophic health insurance plan may be right for you.

 You can purchase a catastrophic health insurance plan through the Insurance Marketplace.
-However, Affordable Care Act subsidiaries are not applicable to catastrophic health insurance.
-A catastrophic plan purchased on the marketplace is offered for lower premium and has a high deductible amount.
+However, the Affordable Care Act subsidiaries do not apply to catastrophic health insurance.
+A catastrophic plan purchased on the marketplace is offered for a lower premium and has a high deductible amount.
 While not as comprehensive as full medical coverage, it does offer some protection for expensive and unexpected medical expenses.
 You are eligible to purchase a catastrophic plan if you are under 30 or if you qualify for a special hardship exemption.

 You can complete a hardship exemption application to find out if you qualify.